How to Compare Two Columns in Google Sheets (for matches & differences)

 1. Select the top cell in the comparison column (yellow arrow).

-3. Drag the square in the bottom right corner of the comparison cell down to the last row you want to compare (black arrow).
+3. Drag down from the bottom-right corner of the comparison cell down to the last row you want to compare (black arrow).
+The “Less Expensive” column now tells you which shop has the lower price on a given product.

 IF formula to compare columns to search for missing data